-The actuarially determined contribution (ADC) rate was calculated to increase from 27.86% for FY 2024 to 29.64% for FY 2025.
+The Actuarially Determined Contribution (ADC) rate was calculated to decrease from 29.64% for FY 2025 to 28.17% for FY 2026.

-During the year ended June 30, 2023, the Plan's assets earned 5.1% on a market value basis.
-However, due to the Plan's asset smoothing method, which recognizes portions of investment gains and losses over time, the return on an actuarial value basis was greater at 6.5%.
-This return was slightly less than the assumed investment rate of return of 7.0% for the prior year, resulting in an actuarial loss on investments of \$3.0 million.
+During the year ended June 30, 2024, the Plan's assets earned 10.16% on a market value basis.
+However, due to the Plan's asset smoothing method, which recognizes portions of investment gains and losses over time, the return on an actuarial value basis was less at 7.25%.
+This return was slightly more than the assumed investment rate of return of 7.0% for the prior year, resulting in an actuarial gain on investments of \$1.7 million.

-The Plan experienced an actuarial loss on Plan liabilities resulting from salary increases different from those assumed and members retiring, terminating, becoming disabled, and dying at rates different from the actuarial assumptions.
-This liability loss increased the actuarial liability by \$11.2 million.
-The source of this loss was primarily pay in excess of the assumed salary increases.
+The Plan experienced an actuarial gain on Plan liabilities resulting from salary increases different from those assumed and members retiring, terminating, becoming disabled, and dying at rates different from the actuarial assumptions.
+This liability gain decreased the actuarial liability by \$19.1 million.
+The source of this gain was primarily pay lower than the assumed salary increases.